The views expressed by the host on this program make more sense than anything.

 Who are you talking about?

-I remember him being on there, speaking.
+I remember him being on there speaking.

-Anyway, your memory is that we did a show without mentioning uh a president's name for three hours.
+Anyway, your memory is that we did a show without mentioning a president's name for three hours.

 Right.